 or any other 1959 non-ASPH version

-You will notice that whereas the normal 50mm Summilux-M ASPH f/1.4 has a 46mm filter size, the limit editions has a filter size of 43mm.
+You will notice that whereas the normal 50mm Summilux-M ASPH f/1.4 has a 46mm filter size, the limited editions has a filter size of 43mm.
 Not a big problem as 43mm ND filters and UV filters are also available.
-Just a surprise as no other current Leica lenses has a 43mm filter size (but all the 50/1.4 lenses had in the old days).
+Just a surprise as no other current Leica lenses have a 43mm filter size (but all the 50/1.4 lenses did so in the old days).

-But you will see that when the filter is mounted, the classic shade (art no 12 586) doesn't fit onto the lens anymore!
-There exist a vintage UV filter that goes with the lens.
+But you will see that when the filter is mounted, the classic shade (part no 12586) doesn't fit onto the lens anymore!
+There exists a vintage UV filter that goes with the lens.
 I don't use UV-filter, so I haven't tried to get one.

 But I do use ND (Neutral Density) filters, so I acquired a 43mm ND filter (3-stop or 0.9ND) and then fumbled with it for a bit.